FollyMaddy/RetroRun/README.md

 Use :

-RetroRun is a simple program created to run allmost all ROMS of RetroPie from your windows desktop enviroment (X) with pcmanfm filemanager
+RetroRun is a simple program created to run allmost all ROMS of RetroPie from your windows desktop enviroment (X) with pcmanfm filemanager.

-If a resolution is added to the script, then roms will run in an alternative resolution
+If a resolution is added to the script, then roms will run in an alternative resolution.

-If you quit the rom, the computer turns back in the original resolution
+If you quit the rom, the computer turns back in the original resolution.

 #